jensz12/Cities-Danish-Flag/README.md

 # Cities-Danish-Flag
-Danish flag.
-For use with BPs More Flags mod
+Replaces the stock flags with the danish flag Dannebrog.
+For use with BloodyPenguins More Flags mod